A worker works at a furnace

 Eligibility for cover in principle

-Since there are often no facilities for unprocessed raw materials (e.g. ore, concentrates) in Germany, further processed raw materials and intermediate products have been accepted as eligible for cover on a case by case-basis.
+Since there are often no facilities for processing of unprocessed raw materials (e.g. ore, concentrates) in Germany, processed raw materials and intermediate products have been accepted as eligible for cover on a case-by-case basis.
 Furthermore, the import of secondary raw materials (raw materials gained by recycling) has also been considered as in principle eligible for cover on a single-case basis.

 Concerning the eligibility for cover, the following competence centres for raw materials provide further information about non-listed raw materials:

-Since the criteria used as basis for these lists of raw materials may deviate from those used by the Federal Government, the mandatary should be contacted and an enquiry should be filed in order to receive a reliable indication on the eligibility for cover.
+Since the criteria used as basis for these lists of (raw) materials may deviate from those used by the Federal Government, Euler Hermes should be contacted and an enquiry should be filed in order to receive a reliable indication on the eligibility for cover.

 Focus: Energy commodities